Gondost/Greenify4Magisk/README.md

   <img src="http://i.imgur.com/lVjSpFv.png">
 </p>

+## Introduction:
-**Hey, welcome to my Magisk module source, do you remember the "boost mode" that you could get (checking the app settings) by activating the greenify on xposed? ...
-If yes, and if you used to like that and would like to get that without xposed and without trigger the safetynet, then this simple module is for you.**
+* Welcome to my Magisk module source.
+Do you remember the "root + boost" mode that you could get (see checking the app settings) by activating the greenify on xposed? ...
+If yes, and if you used to like that and would like to get that without xposed and without trigger the safetynet, then this simple module is for you.

 ### Quick Explanation:
-A very simple module to make Greenify work as a rom-integrated (privileged) app systemlessly, to achieve the best hibernating performance it could give without xposed, and it won't trigger the safetynet detection.
+* A very simple module to make Greenify work as a rom-integrated (privileged) app systemlessly, to achieve the best hibernating performance it could give without xposed, and it won't trigger the safetynet detection.
 It'll just add a folder with the apk into /system/priv-app.

 ### Requirements:
 * Android 4.4+ (This is Greenify's requirement)